Here's What a Hormone Expert Wants You To Know About Sleep If You're 40+

 4. Cut out the stimulants.

-Lots of people enjoy a glass of wine in the evening, and some will have tea or coffee with sugar.
+Lots of people enjoy a glass of wine in the evening, and some will have dessert or tea or coffee with sugar.
 We all have our bad little habits we know are probably not helping when it comes to sleep.
-Though alcoholic beverages initially make you feel sleepy, the alcohol can disrupt your sleep cycles, especially REM (dreaming) sleep.
-All humans require that REM sleep in order to help us wake up feeling refreshed and ready for the day.
+And though alcoholic beverages initially make you feel sleepy, the alcohol can actually disrupt your sleep cycles, especially REM (dreaming) sleep.

 5. Pursue oxytocin-boosting activities.

-Oxytocin is famous for being known as the "bonding" hormone.
-It is produced when we enjoy life.
-Isn't that simple?
-Hug your loved ones, play with your pets, laugh every day.
-Build some warm friendships.
-Enjoy sex and orgasms.
 All these tasks stimulate the release of oxytocin.
-This "bonding" hormone has a calming effect.
-It leaves you feeling tranquil and at peace with the world.
+This "bonding" hormone has a calming effect, leaving you feeling tranquil and at peace with the world.
 When we feel loved and at peace, we elevate our quality of life and we improve our sleep patterns.

 6. Create a sleep haven.